DiscoCanada/2150D_Skyrise/README.md

 ---------

 The next things on our list to complete are:
 1. Add In Autonomii
 2. Finish Up PID Loop
 3. Revise LCD Menu
 * Add Encoder Values / Lift Heights
 * Rework the Battery Values for all 3 Batts
 * Design "Fancier" UI (Not Much Can Be Done)
 * Make Animations
 * Add Some Built-In Math Functions.
 4. Make Sure All Math is Correct
-1. Item 1
-1. A corollary to the above item.
-2. Yet another point to consider.
-2. Item 2
-* A corollary that does not need to be ordered.
-* This is indented four spaces, because it's two spaces further than the item above.
-* You might want to consider making a new list.
-3. Item 3